 SSIDs are considered confidential and must be kept secure at all times.
 Students need access to their SSIDs to log on to the test.
 LEAs should provide SSIDs to students prior to the session.
-The test administrator may not share the SSIDs when other students are present or able to hear or view the exchange.
+The TA may not share the SSIDs when other students are present or able to hear or view the exchange.
 LEAs must take care to follow all protocols when sharing SSIDs to ensure that the numbers are kept confidential.
 Note that email is not considered a secure distribution method.

 The following are recommendations about how to provide SSIDs to students or parents/guardians:

 - Use a parent/guardian or student portal if one is available.

 - Provide SSIDs to students or parents/guardians if they are picking up materials from the school.

 - Mail the SSID to the parents/guardians via the US Postal Service.